Sale, Greater Manchester is a hidden jewel.

 It’s less well-known than famous fashionable Chorlton or aspirational Didsbury, but it retains the similar character of a quiet family town, with a variety of houses from 1930s semis, to large detached villas.
 Some of them have existing extensions or a garage conversion.

 There is still a good amount of houses for us to redesign, as I recently found with some clients.

 Recently I have been speaking to Ross.
 He and his wife moved to Sale last year, as it’s a very good location, even if you don’t have children.
 They had picked a nice house that haven’t been reconfigured or extended.
 Like most traditional old buildings, the house had many small rooms and a small separate kitchen, and an external garage.
 Ross invited me for a chat and asked for an advise on what can be improved in it.
 It was a different approach to what other clients have.

 Usually I meet homeowners that tell me exactly what they want to do, but they are unsure how to do it.
-Here I was standing in this 1930’s semi in Sale thinking about a house as it would me mine and creating a vision of how it can become a better place for its owner.
+Here I was standing in this 1930’s semi in Sale thinking about a house as if it was mine and creating a vision of how it can become a better place for its owner.

 We decided that it is not the extension that will make them happy.
 A downstairs reconfiguration was the direction that we went to fully explore.